 | Relaxing music | Soft tempo, low stimulation | Pre-sleep relaxation practice | 2016 RCT found improved subjective sleep quality after four weeks |

 For deeper choosing help, start with rain sounds for sleep meditation if soft texture settles you, ocean sounds for sleep if rhythm supports breathing, and colored noise only when masking is the main goal.
-Keep relaxing music slow and lyric-free; a 2016 randomized trial reported improved subjective sleep quality after four weeks of music listening source.
+Keep relaxing music slow and lyric-free; a 2016 randomized trial reported improved subjective sleep quality after four weeks of music listening PubMed research.

 Ready to start tonight's calm routine?